w3f/polkadot-wiki/docs/learn/learn-xcm.md

 issues.

 !!!note
     XCM is constantly in development - meaning the format is expected to change over time.
-XCM v3 is the current version deployed on Polkadot.
 To view updates on the XCM format, visit the [xcm-format repository](https://github.com/paritytech/xcm-format) to view any RFCs that have been submitted that would contribute to the next release.

 ## A Format, Not a Protocol